Mumbai road rage: Sion man kidnapped over parking dies of assault injuries

-Subramaniam Merala, who was kidnapped and beaten up by two men after he objected to their wrongly parked car, died yesterday; Merala had asked duo to park their Fortuner ahead, as it was blocking pedestrian space
+Subramaniam Merala, who was kidnapped and brutally beaten up by two men after he objected to their wrongly parked car, succumbed to injuries yesterday

 A fight over parking space has ended in tragedy, with a man losing his life after being kidnapped and brutally thrashed.

 This newspaper had reported how 50-year-old Subramaniam Merala, a Sion resident, had asked the driver of an SUV, Rajendra Thakur (30) to park his car ahead.

 Also read: Man kidnapped, beaten up over parking spat

 Thakur had gone to Sion to meet his friend, and had parked the car just off the Eastern Express Highway.
 Merala felt the car was blocking pedestrian space.